Is

 its subsidiary companies have been in the retail audio/video sales and

-service business for nearly thirty years.
+service business for over 35 years.
 Today

 we

-or a retail location, nor do we do business on the telephone.
+or a retail location; nor do we do business on the telephone.